wne-csit-jackson/cs220-sp2024-FarmData2/ONBOARDING.md

     - [Components Basics](https://github.com/DickinsonCollege/FarmData2/edit/main/ONBOARDING.md): A textual introduction to Vue Components.
     - [FarmData2 Vue Component Details](https://github.com/DickinsonCollege/FarmData2/blob/main/farmdata2_modules/fd2_tabs/fd2_example/README.md): Information on specifically how FarmData2 uses and tests Vue Components.

-#### FarmOS API ####
+#### farmOS API ####

-The FarmData2 front end exchanges data with the server using the [FarmOS API](https://farmos.org/development/api/).
-JavaScript code using the [Axios](https://github.com/axios/axios) library requests data from FarmOS (e.g. a list of fields) or sends new data to FarmOS (e.g. a new planting).
-When data is received from FarmOS, the Vue.js object is updated, which in turn updates what is displayed in the browser.
+The FarmData2 front end exchanges data with the server using the [farmOS API](https://farmOS.org/development/api/).
+JavaScript code using the [Axios](https://github.com/axios/axios) library requests data from farmOS (e.g. a list of fields) or sends new data to farmOS (e.g. a new planting).
+When data is received from farmOS, the Vue.js object is updated, which in turn updates what is displayed in the browser.
 Conversely, when the user enters data in the browser, that data updates the Vue.js object and that information is used to make requests to the server.

   - Resources:
     - [What is an API and how does it work?](https://www.youtube.com/watch?v=Yzx7ihtCGBs): A video introduction to APIs with a few examples.This is a good place to start if you are new to APIs.
     - [Using Axios to Consume APIs](https://vuejs.org/v2/cookbook/using-axios-to-consume-apis.html): A short example of a `GET` request using Axios and Vue.js.
     - [Axios](https://github.com/axios/axios): Full documentation for the axios library.
 This show how to do both `GET` and `POST` requests.
-    - [FarmOS API](https://farmos.org/development/api/): Documentation for the FarmOS API.
+    - [farmOS API](https://farmOS.org/development/api/): Documentation for the farmOS API.
     - [Hoppscotch](https://hoppscotch.io/): A tool for experimenting with API calls.
 This can be useful in figuring out how to request what you want from the FarmData2 API and how its responses are formatted.

 #### Bootstrap ####